wavebeem/wavebeem.com/src/blog/2021-12-29-why-i-dont-like-usestate.md

 ## How state works

-Consider this basic React component with state, which increments a number on button click:
+Consider this React component which increments a number on button click:

 ```jsx
 function App() {